-In essence pastoral care should help a school achieve success.
+In essence pastoral care should help a pupil to achieve success in every facet of school life.

 Aims

 As a Rights Respecting School, we embrace the principles and articles within the United Nations Convention on the Rights of the Child (UNCRC).
 Pastoral Care at Avon House encompasses and pervades the whole life and work of the school in which: